 If money is not tight for you at the moment, one of the best ways to help people all over your city, the country, or around the world, is to donate to good causes.
 With a potential recession on the horizon, non-profit organizations everywhere are preparing for the worst, because history has told us that times of crisis are not when people think to give—but they are often the most important.
 At EM, we think an integral part of “living your mission” in the world is living it out with your finances and giving to help those in need.
 Wherever your heart prompts you to be generous—whether that’s to your neighbor, a friend who’s lost their job, or a non-profit you believe in—do it!
 Jesus said, “Where your treasure is, there your heart will be also.”
 If you want your heart to be with the least of these (or at least nor solely focused on yourself), the best way is to invest some of the resources God has given you in worthwhile causes, especially in trying times.

-While EM isn’t the only worthwhile nonprofit out there, here are few things you can do right now if you feel compelled to help:
+While EM isn’t the only worthwhile nonprofit out there, here are 3 ways to give right now if you feel compelled to help:

 - Donate to RISING Education Scholarships for young people in Haiti

-- Donate toward the fundraising campaigns for 1-9 month IMMERSION volunteers in 2020, whose abilities to fundraise have been severely limited this month!
+- Donate toward the fundraising campaigns for 1-9 month IMMERSION volunteers in 2020 and 2021, whose abilities to fundraise have been severely limited!

 As impossible as it feels right now, this is just a season.
 We don’t exactly know when things will start looking up, but we know that they will.
 With that in mind, take this time to plan for the great things you’ll get to be a part of when you’re once again able to leave home, see friends, travel, and experience everything good our world has to offer.

 - Support local restaurants and businesses — Do you love your local Thai food restaurant or taco truck?
 Is your corner coffee shop a place you’d like to visit with friends in the future?
-Then help them survive this crisis with your delivery or take out business if they’re still open!
-If they’re closed, buy a gift card online to use later.
-You may love sitting in your favorite booth or the ambiance of the dining room more than you love the food or beverage, but supporting these small businesses in any way helps keep them alive for a future where dinner out with family or coffee with friends is once again on the table.
+Then help them survive this crisis with your delivery, take out, or (somewhat different) dine-in business!
+If they’re still closed, buy a gift card online to use later.
+You may love sitting in your favorite booth or the ambiance of the dining room more than you love the food or beverage, but supporting these small businesses in any way helps keep them alive for a future where dinner out with a large group of family or casual coffee with a group of friends is once again on the table.
 (Pun very much intended.)

-- Press pause on canceling all your plans — The future is unwritten!
+- Don't stop making plans for the future — It's true.
+It feels like everything has been canceled.
+But we must remember that the future is unwritten!
 It’s been said, “There’s no relief quite like canceled plans.”
 But the truth is that life-giving experiences do just that, they give us LIFE.
-Canceling all of our future plans may take away the anxiety of the unknown, but if we’re practicing becoming a non-anxious presence (see #2 above!), we can live into the hope of a future reality and hold it with open hands.
+Declining to make any future plans may take away the anxiety of the unknown, but if we’re practicing becoming a non-anxious presence (see #2 above!), we can live into the hope of a future reality and hold it with open hands.
 If circumstances eventually dictate that things need to be canceled or changed—come what may.
-But until then, there is a glorious future where the exciting things we’ve planned can still take place, and we can still grow, learn, love, and experience beauty together in ways we’ve hoped.
+But until then, there is a glorious future where the exciting things hope to do (including that 2021 mission trip) can still take place, and we can still grow, learn, love, and experience beauty together in ways we’ve hoped.

-Hopefully, these ideas are just the tip of the iceberg when it comes to how you might love and serve others like Jesus in the coming weeks.
+Hopefully, these ideas are just the tip of the iceberg when it comes to how you might love and serve others like Jesus in the midst of your current reality.
 At EM, we believe we all have a God-given mission in this world, and right now we get to explore what “living our mission” looks like in new and exciting ways.
 As the world seemingly turns inward, we hope you turn outward and find the ways that the Kingdom of God is breaking in and shining a light in dark times.

 You must have a group size of at least 6 members to join this trip.
 Please view the Small Team trips or call our Servicing Department for more options at 888-475-6414.